Dossier presented to the Board of Inspectors, Secondary, of the European Schools, 11-12 September, 2007

 2. APPLICATION PROCEDURE (see also accompanying calendar)

-- The deadline for filing an application, with the DIVEL (the enrollmentg administration services of the Académie de Strasbourg), complete with all required supporting documents, is Thursday, 31 March, 2016.
+- The deadline for filing an application, with the DIVEL (the enrollment administration services of the Académie de Strasbourg), complete with all required supporting documents, is Friday, 7 April, 2017.
 Applications sent by mail must be postmarked by this date.
-Late or incomplete applications will be considered in June.
+Late or incomplete applications will not be considered.

 - Supporting documents in languages other than the three vehicular languages of the school must be accompanied by an official translation into one of these three languages.